 Do not expect either a rapid or effective response from FEMA, it is just not going to happen.

 One thing, one very important thing, the lengthy FEMA emergency response plan does not address at all, is a back-up response plan if their vehicles will not roll, responders are unable or unwilling to leave their homes and participate in the plan, or how the plan will continue after the initial resources run out during a nuclear disaster or power grid down situation.

 Governmental Agency Coordination

-As I described in an earlier report for Survival Sullivan, I lived through a regional natural storm disaster and have had first-hand experience with FEMA disaster response.
-During a wide-spread power outage six years ago, we were experiencing a 105-degree heat wave.
+As I described in an earlier article, I lived through a regional natural storm disaster and have had first-hand experience with FEMA disaster response.
+During a widespread power outage six years ago, we were experiencing a 105-degree heat wave.
 The power was out in portions of multiple states for at least a week.

 FEMA did not arrive until three days after the storm knocked out power to tens of thousands of homes.
 Officials at state and county emergency management agencies were told by their federal counterparts the agency was overwhelmed by the need and simply did not have enough personnel or supplies in the region to respond any quicker.

 The cities, of course, received help from FEMA in greater abundance than rural areas when water and ice finally arrived.
 As noted above, FEMA is a political animal and more voters exist in cities than they do in placed most preppers chose to live.

 When the SHTF, if FEMA eventually does show up, folks like us will be on the low end of the Totem Pole – and no one, despite where they live, should expect to receive more than a day or two of water, ice, or emergency food packets, at best.